Jeffrey Lundgren: Murders

 On April 10, 1989, Lundgren ordered two of his followers to dig a pit in the barn in anticipation of burying the Averys' bodies there.
 The expectation was that there could be five bodies buried in the pit.
 Lundgren told the rest of his followers, including the Averys, that they would go on a wilderness trip.
 On April 17, he rented a motel room and had dinner with all of his followers.
 He then called his group's men into his room.
 He questioned each as to their purpose in the action.
 All of the men assured Lundgren that they were with him in the sacrifice.
 Dennis Avery was not invited to the meeting in Lundgren's room.

-According to followers' admissions, Lundgren later went inside the barn with a church member named Ron Luff, luring Avery into a place where the other men awaited by asking him for help with equipment for the camping trip.
+According to followers' admissions, Lundgren later went inside the barn with a church member named Ron Luff, luring Avery into a place where the other men waited by asking him for help with equipment for the camping trip.
 Luff attempted to render Avery unconscious with a stun gun, but due to a malfunction, a stun bullet struck Avery but failed to knock him out.
-Avery then was gagged and dragged to the place where Lundgren awaited.
+Avery then was gagged and dragged to the place where Lundgren waited.
 He was shot twice in the back, dying almost instantly.
 To mask the sound of the gun, a chainsaw was left running.
 Luff then told Avery's wife, Cheryl, that her husband needed help.
 She was gagged like her husband, but also had duct tape put over her eyes, and dragged to Lundgren.
 She was shot three times, twice in the breasts and once in the abdomen.
 Her body lay next to her husband's.
 The Averys' 15-year-old daughter, Trina, was shot twice in the head.
 The first shot entered but ricocheted off of her skull, missing her brain, but the second killed her instantly.
 Thirteen-year-old Becky Avery was shot twice and left to die, while six-year-old Karen Avery was shot in the chest and head.

 The barn where the incident took place was demolished on November 13, 2007.
-The New Promise Church now stands on the property, which they bought for $350,000.
+The New Promise Church now stands on the property, which the congregation bought for $350,000.